-Professor Guild’s interests in digital humanities, new media, and public engagement are reflected in the 2014-15 African American Studies Faculty-Graduate Seminar that he organized, “Black Studies in the Digital Age.”
-He serves on the Executive Committee of Princeton’s Center for Digital Humanities.
+Professor Guild’s interests in digital humanities, new media, and public engagement are reflected in the African American Studies Faculty-Graduate Seminar that he organized in 2014-15, “Black Studies in the Digital Age.”
+He previously served on the Executive Committee of Princeton’s Center for Digital Humanities.
 He is also an Associated Faculty member in the Program in Urban Studies.
-Professor Guild is the Director of Graduate Affairs in the Department of African American Studies.

-Professor Guild teaches courses on the civil rights era, memory and African American history, African American urban history, and the making of the modern African diaspora.
+Professor Guild teaches courses on African American history, the civil rights era, memory and history, urban history, and the making of the modern African diaspora.

 Selected Articles and Chapters

 "Malik Rahim's Black Radical Environmentalism," Southern Cultures 27:1 "Human/Nature" issue (Spring 2021).

 "If They Take You in the Morning, They Will Be Coming for Us That Night," Africa Is a Country (January 2017).